ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 Services may have the following annotations:
 - TBD - someone will go thru the Swagger spec and propose a detailed list of annotations to be included at each level.

-The structure of a ResourceDefinition is as follows:
+The structure of a `ResourceDefinition` used to define a `resource` is as follows:
 ```
 [ResourceAnnotations]
 resource ResourceName (Message VariableName[, ([ResourceParamAnnotations] TypeName VariableName)+]) {